Injsted/next-template/README.md

 By using these commands, you can ensure your project remains secure and up-to-date with the latest vulnerability patches.

+## Global Logger

+This project uses Winston as the global logging library to maintain consistent and structured logging across the application.
+The logger is configured to log messages to both console (in development) and log files (in production), making it easier to debug and monitor the application.

+### Configuration

+The logger is configured in `utils/logger.ts`.
+The configuration includes settings for:

+- **Logging Levels**: Logs are categorized into different levels such as `info`, `warn`, `error`, etc.
+- **Transports**: Logs are written to files (`error.log` for errors and `combined.log` for all logs) and to the console in development.
+- **Format**: Logs include timestamps, error stacks, and are formatted as JSON.

+### Usage

+You can use the logger in any part of the application including API routes, server-side functions, and middleware.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: